govau/pancake/README.md

 }
 ```

-You can also add the `pancake-sass-versioning` keyword to tell pancake you are using [Sass-versioning](https://github.com/dominikwilkowski/sass-versioning)
+You can also add the `pancake-sass-versioning` keyword to tell Pancake you are using [Sass-versioning](https://github.com/dominikwilkowski/sass-versioning)
-with your module so it can add the `versioning-check();` function at the end of each generated sass file.
+with your module so it can add the `versioning-check();` function at the end of each generated Sass file.

 ### 3. The script

-The magic of pancake lies within the `postInstall` script.
-To enable pancake you need to add it as a dependency and add the script:
+The magic of Pancake lies within the `postinstall` script.
+To enable Pancake add it as a dependency and add the script:

 ```shell
 {